youngfriday/youngfriday.github.io/_posts/2024-09-01-Procedure-of-Task-1.md

 ### e.g.

-People in Britain spent just over 170,000 pounds on photographic film, which is the highest figure shown on the chart.
-By contrast, Germans were the lowest overall spenders, with roughly the same figures （just under 150,000 pounds）for each of the six products.
+People in Britain spent just over 170,000 pounds on photographic film, *which is the highest figure shown on the chart.* By contrast, Germans were the lowest overall spenders, with roughly the same figures （just under 150,000 pounds）for each of the six products.

-The figures for spending on toys were the same in both France and Italy. at nearly 160,000.
-However, while French people spent more than Italians on photographic film and CDs, Italians paid out more for personal stereos, tennis racquets and perfumes.
-The amount spent by French people on tennis racquets, around 145,000 pounds, is the lowest figure shown on the chart.
+The figures for spending on toys were the same in both France and Italy, at nearly 160,000.
+However, *while* French people spent more than Italians on photographic film and CDs, Italians paid out more for personal stereos, tennis racquets and perfumes.
+The amount spent by French people on tennis racquets, around 145,000 pounds, *is the lowest figure shown on the chart.*